 People are more important than things.

-Having things in order, establishing some routines, and getting the family on board all work together to make home life much more enjoyable — for everyone.
+Having things in order, establishing a home management system, and getting the family on board all work together to make home life much more enjoyable — for everyone.

 When the kids are keeping up with their schoolwork and regularly tackling their chores, when I have my head on straight or at least have a meal plan, when I spend time keeping our home organized, we all do better.